CodewithMiguelll/Northlight-Creative-Studios/README.md

 ![TailwindCSS](https://img.shields.io/badge/TailwindCSS-06B6D4?style=for-the-badge&logo=tailwindcss&logoColor=white)
 ![Vercel](https://img.shields.io/badge/Deployed%20on-Vercel-black?style=for-the-badge&logo=vercel)

-At **Northlight Creative (NC)**, we combine design thinking with modern engineering to craft products that don’t just look good — they *work flawlessly*.
+At **Northlight Creative Studios (NC)**, we combine design thinking with modern engineering to craft products that don’t just look good — they *work flawlessly*.
 Whether it’s a brand website, a full-stack app, or a custom product, we bring clarity and creativity to the table.

 ---